The uniformization of the moduli space of principally polarized abelian 6-folds: Introduction

 3pt

-In view of the structure Theorem \ref{thmmain1} it is of compelling interest to understand the birational geometry of the space $\mathcal{H}$ classifying $E_6$-covers $[\pi:C\rightarrow \bP^1, p_1, \ldots, p_{24}]$ together with a labeling of the set of their $24$ branch points.
-The space $\mathcal{H}$ admits a compactification $\hh$ by admissible coverings.
-Precisely, $\hh$ is the moduli space of \emph{twisted stable maps} from curves of genus zero into the classifying stack $\mathcal B W(E_6)$, that is, the normalization of the stack of admissible covers with monodromy group $W(E_6)$ having as source a nodal curve of genus $46$ and as target a stable $24$-pointed curve of genus $0$ (see Section 5 for details).
-One has a finite branched morphism In Section 5, we show that $\hh$ is a variety of general type (Theorem \ref{kodhh}).
+The remainder of this work focuses on several birational problems that are related to the geometry of $\cA_6$ by Theorem \ref{thmmain1}, and on several quite non-obvious parallels between the Prym map and the Prym-Tyurin map $PT$.
+Consider the space $\mathcal{H}$ classifying $E_6$-covers $[\pi:C\rightarrow \bP^1, p_1, \ldots, p_{24}]$ together with a labeling of the set of their $24$ branch points.
+In view of the structure Theorem \ref{thmmain1}, it is of compelling interest to understand the birational geometry of this space.
+It admits a compactification $\hh$ which is the moduli space of \emph{twisted stable maps} from curves of genus zero into the classifying stack $\mathcal B W(E_6)$, that is, the normalization of the stack of admissible covers with monodromy group $W(E_6)$ having as source a nodal curve of genus $46$ and as target a stable $24$-pointed curve of genus $0$ (see Section \ref{sec-Hurglobal} for details).
+One has a finite morphism In Section \ref{sec:pos}, we show that the canonical class of $\hh$ is big (Theorem \ref{kodhh}).
 From the point of view of $\mathcal{A}_6$, it is more interesting to study the global geometry of the quotient space compactifying the Hurwitz space $\Hur$ of $E_6$-covers (without a labeling of the branch points).
-The Prym-Tyurin-Kanev map $PT$ extends to a regular morphism $PT^{\mathrm{Sat}}:\hhu\rightarrow \overline{\cA}_6^{\mathrm{Sat}}$ to the Satake compactification $\overline{\cA}_6^{\mathrm{Sat}}$ of $\cA_6$.
-We establish the following result on the birational geometry of $\hhu$, which we regard as a compact master space for ppav of dimension $6$:
+The Prym-Tyurin map $PT$ extends to a regular morphism $PT^{\mathrm{Sat}}:\hhu\rightarrow \cA_6^{\mathrm{Sat}}$ to the Satake compactification $\cA_6^{\mathrm{Sat}}$ of $\cA_6$.
+Denoting by $\overline{\cA}_g:=\cA_g^{\mathrm{perf}}$ the perfect cone (first Voronoi) compactification of $\cA_g$, we establish the following result on the birational geometry of $\hhu$, which we regard as a compact master space for ppav of dimension $6$: